-Draft Presented to City Council B-Session April Council-Revised Draft

-11, 2018

-Density/Special Exceptions

-apply for a Special Exception from the Board of Adjustment Allows Type 2 STRs by right in all districts but sets density limitations.
-Once density limitations are met, any additional Type 2 STRs would require a special exception.
-1. In Residential Districts, no more than 12.5% of the blockface 2.
+Presented to City Council B-Session April 11, 2018 Proposed Changes-November 1, 2018 Density/Special Exceptions Required all Type 2 STRs in Residential Districts to apply for a Special Exception from the Board of Adjustment Allows Type 2 STRs by right in all districts but sets der limitations.
+Once density limitations are met, any additional Type 2 STRs would require a special exception 1.
+In Residential Districts, no more than 12.5% of the blockface 2.
 In Multi-family buildings with 1 to 7 units, 1 Type 2 STR 3.
-In Multi-family buildings with 8 or more units, 12.5% of the units Bed and Breakfasts Includes established bed and breakfasts in the density calculations.
+In Multi-family buildings with 8 more units, 12.5% of the units Bed and Breakfasts N/A Includes established bed and breakfasts in the density calculations.
 City Housing Incentives No mention of City Housing Incentives 1.
 Adds a definition of "City Housing Incentive" 2.
-Adds language stating that any property that received a City Housing Incentive is ineligible to receive a permit for an STR.
-Event and Other Uses Not specified Added language that states that STR operators cannot provide food and beverage service, or event spaces (such as for weddings, parties, or meetings).
-Fees Initial Registration Fee: \$200.00 Renewal Fee (every three years): \$100.00 Initial Registration Fee: \$100.00 Renewal Fee (every three years): \$100.00 Streamlining of Process Required an initial city inspection of all safety and other requirements in the ordinance.
+Add language stating that any property that received a City Housing Incentive is ineligible to receive a permit for an STR.
+Event and Other Uses · Not specified Added language that states that STR operators cannot provide food and beverage service, or event spaces (suc as for weddings, parties, or meetings).
+Fees • Initial Registration Fee: \$200.00 Renewal Fee (every three years): \$100.00 Special Exemption Fee (every three years): \$400 Initial Registration Fee: \$100.00 Renewal Fee (every th years): \$100.00 Special Exemption Fee (every three yea \$400 Streamlining of Process Required an initial city inspection of all safety and other requirements in the ordinance.
 Allows a self-certification from the STR applicant of all safety and other requirements in the ordinance and specifies that inspections would be conducted upon suspicion or complaint, in compliance with established code enforcement procedures.
-Clarifications No specific language.
-Added language that clarifies that all individual units require a separate STR permit.
-Also added language that states that, on residential properties, one accessory dwelling units (such as granny flats or half of a duplex) under common ownership shall be considered Type 1 STRs, and any additional units are to be considered Type 2; in multi-family buildings, one additional unit in multi- family building under common ownership as a Type 1 STR can also be considered a Type 1 STR.
-Required permit application be made "in writing."
-Added language to specifically state that an application can be made electronically or in writing to facilitate the electronic permit process.
-Used the term "but" when stating that a 1 square Added clarifying language that specifically states that a foot identifying nameplate was allowed for a Type 2 STR.
-2 Type 2 STR can have a 1 square foot identifying nameplate.